top of page

 Genesis 3: 1-13 (NIV)

-The gospels don't mention Satan until Jesus is thirty years old; this meeting between the creator and his creation is so very supernatural.
-We have to go back in time to find out who this Satan is.
 When I lead Bible studies, I love to ask my students what God’s first heartache was.
 Of course, they ask, “Do you mean what was the first sin?”
 Yes, that’s exactly what I mean.
 Their response is always, “Adam and Eve and the apple?”
 Then we get to really stretch our thinking and try to see through God’s eyes.
 The first mention of Satan in the entire Bible seems to be in the above passage in the form of the serpent.
 But we get no context as to where this serpent came from here in this perfect place of God’s creation.
 Is this Satan himself or merely a snake that has been tempted by him?

 “‘You were the seal of perfection, full of wisdom and perfect in beauty.